James Morphew “II”

 Children of Simeon and Mary Morphew are:

-(i) John Emery Morphew, 27 February 1871 Wabash County, Indiana to 31 March, 1987, Muncie, Delaware County, Indiana and is buried beside his first wife, Emma at West Manchester Church of the Brethren, name of cemetery is not available).
-Married 1st about 1896 to Emma Hornung or Horning (born March 1872) and 2nd on 30 June 1908 to Lena Myrtle Allen (born 28 Mary 1889 to October 1972).
+(i) John Emery Morphew, 27 February 1871 Wabash County, Indiana to 31 March, 1987, Muncie, Delaware County, Indiana and is buried beside his first wife, Emma at Pleasant Hill Cemetery, North Manchester, Wabash County, Indiana.
+Married 1st about 1896 to Emma Hornung or Horning (born March 1872) and 2nd on 30 June 1908 at Harlan, Wexford County, Michigan to Lena Myrtle Allen (county record).
+Lena Myrtle Allen was born 28 Mary 1889 and died October 1972.

 “My grandfather, John Emery Morphew wanted to be a funeral director, and I believe he took training for that profession, but never actually moved into the profession.
 He was something of a preacher, and had churches in the Cadillac area, where, as a widower, he met...Lena Myrtle Allen, and lived in the Tipton/Clarence area of Iowa and Rice Lake, Wisconsin, before moving back to Roann in the 1920’s.
 He passed away in the 1930’s.
 My grandmother, a schoolteacher who attended Ferris Normal College briefly as a young lady, passed away in the early 1970’s, probably late 1972.”
 (From Philip Morphew, e-mail 14 September 2003)